lightalchemist/nonlocal-image-edit/README.md

 2. [Eigen3](https://eigen.tuxfamily.org/)
 3. [CMake](https://cmake.org/)

+**Optional**

+1. [Spectra](https://spectralib.org/) Optional and included in this project.
+2. Blas and Lapack

 ### Compiling with CMake

 This project includes a `CMakeLists.txt` to help locate the required libraries and their header files and generate the Makefile.
-If the above requirements are met, the following will generate the binaries `enhance` and `denoise`.
+If the above requirements are met, the following will generate the binaries `enhance`, `denoise` and `tests`.

+The binary `denoise` implements the method described in Global Image Denoising.
+IEEE Trans.
+Image Processing 23(2): 755-768 (2014) but the result of this implementation is not good.

+The binary `tests` runs some simple unit tests to check that the numerical methods work as expected.

+The following will generate a Makefile for a "Release" build and use the Spectra library for computing the top K eigenvectors in the final step of the algorithm.
+Set `-DUSE_SPECTRA="OFF"` to use the eigen solver provided by Eigen.
+Set `-DUSE_BLAS="ON"` to compile against BLAS and LAPACK libraries or exclude it to not link against those libraries.

 ```bash
 mkdir build